Academic Regulations for Nursing

 - NURS 348 Human Pathophysiology (3)

 - Basic students will take a pre-entry examination, with students expected to meet minimum performance standards set forth by the program.
 This is not a requirement for RN/BSN students.

 Fall admission only: Applications to the Bachelor of Science in Nursing program must be made by November 1st for Fall entry.
 Contact the School of Nursing for application forms or visit the SON Website

 Exploratory Health Sciences (EXHS) Status

-Prior to formal admission into the upper-division Nursing program, students following the course of study to qualify for admission will be considered Exploratory Health Sciences (EXHS) students.
-Newly entering Pre-nursing students should indicate EXHS as the major on their Common Application Form.
-Continuing UH Hilo students who have not done so should submit a “Change of Program” form to indicate EXHS as the major.
-There are no special requirements for the EXHS meta major, Students should seek regular advisement from the nursing faculty regarding academic planning.
+Prior to formal admission into the upper-division Nursing program, students following the course of study to qualify for admission will be considered Exploratory Health Sciences students.
+Newly entering students should indicate EXHS as the major on their Common Application Form.
+Continuing UH Hilo students who have not done so should submit a "Change of Program" form to indicate EXHS as the major.
+There are no special requirements for the EXHS major.
+Students should seek regular advisement from their assigned nursing faculty adviser regarding academic planning.

 Academic Status and Progression Policies

 The nursing faculty of UH Hilo are held responsible to the UH Board of Regents and the Hawaiʻi State Board of Nursing for the quality of its nursing education.
 Inherent in this responsibility is the assessment of individual progression based upon academic and professional ethical standards.
 All UH Hilo policies are in effect and may be found in the academic regulations in the UH Hilo Catalog.